Ms P Watmore

 Our students gain first-hand experience of the world of work and learn, with support, how to make important decisions in their education and careers.
 We provide impartial and independent careers guidance for our students encouraging them to explore many different career pathways.

-Students begin dedicated careers lessons from Year 8 when they make their option choices and can research subject choices and the links to different career opportunities.
+Students begin dedicated lessons from Year 7 when they make their option choices and can research subject choices and the links to different career opportunities.

 In Year 9, this research continues using online resources and individual profiling intended to allow students to highlight their personality development and subjects they are most interested in.
 Presentation skills are tested here by students sharing their research with the class.